 “Unpleasant Elements” – Justifying the murderous persecution of Germany’s Jews

 One of the most disturbing aspects of British support for Hitler’s regime was the many British apologists for the murderous persecution of the Jews in Nazi Germany.
 An early example was an almost full page article in the Daily Express on 9 May 1933.
-Written by the pro-Empire Eton educated Gilbert Frankau, under the headline “As a Jew I am not against Hitler,” it attempted to categorize the German Jewish community into two groups – “good” nationalist Jews and “bad” Bolshevik Jews.
+Written by the pro-Empire Eton educated Gilbert Frankau, which attempted to categorize the German Jewish community into two groups – “good” nationalist Jews and “bad” Bolshevik Jews.

 The following month, an even more dubious distinction between “good” and “immoral” German Jews was expressed by the Reverend J.A.C.
 Mackellar during a meeting of the Pan-Presbyterian Alliance in Belfast in which he appeared to imply that the Jews were responsible for organized prostitution in Germany.
 He started by condemning the “wholesale attack and discrimination” against Jews by the Nazis which he considered “a return to medievalism,” but he then added that “there were unworthy Jews in Germany, as in any other country,” and that “in the long run every country got the Jews it deserved.”
 At this point the Belfast Newsletter reporter noted that there was laughter, but then MacKellar continued by asserting that “Germany had a perfect right to cleanse her country of any baseness or immorality introduced by Jews,” although he also acknowledged that “there were thousands of clean-living Jews who were as much opposed to immoral traffic (prostitution) as any pure-blooded German.”